UWNETLAB/metaknowledge/_posts/docs/2015-12-21-RecordCollection.md

 _nodeCount_ : `optional [bool]`

- Default `True`, if `True` each node will have an attribute called "count" that contains an int giving the number of time the object occurred.
+ Default `True`, if `True` each node will have an attribute called `'count'` that contains an int giving the number of time the object occurred.

 _edgeWeight_ : `optional [bool]`

- Default `True`, if `True` each edge will have an attribute called "weight" that contains an int giving the number of time the two objects co-occurrenced.
+ Default `True`, if `True` each edge will have an attribute called `'weight'` that contains an int giving the number of time the two objects co-occurrenced.

 _stemmer_ : `optional [func]`

- default `None`, If _stemmer_ is a callable object, basically a function or possibly a class, it will be called for the ID of every node in the graph, note that all IDs are strings.
-For example:
+ Default `None`, If _stemmer_ is a callable object, basically a function or possibly a class, it will be called for the ID of every node in the graph, note that all IDs are strings.

-The function ` f = lambda x: x[0]` if given as the stemmer will cause all IDs to be the first character of their unstemmed IDs. e.g. the title `'Goos-Hanchen and Imbert-Fedorov shifts for leaky guided modes'` will create the node `'G'`.
+ For example: the function `f = lambda x: x[0]` if given as the stemmer will cause all IDs to be the first character of their unstemmed IDs. e.g. the title `'Goos-Hanchen and Imbert-Fedorov shifts for leaky guided modes'` will create the node `'G'`.

 ###### Returns